10 Days |

 Buddhism is one of the oldest religions in the world.
 About 488 million Buddhists worldwide represent 7% of the world’s total population, making Buddhism the 14th largest religion in the world.
 Buddhism has evolved into three major branches: Mahayana, Theravada and Vajrayana.
 Buddha’s disciples spread Buddhism beyond the borders of India to Southeast Asia, including several places of Nepal.
 The mortal remains of Buddha were preserved in eight commemorative shrines, and then further distributed by King Ashoka into 84,000 Stupas and temples across his kingdom and beyond.

-The 10-days Buddhist Temple Tour covers all the major Buddhist stupas, shrines and temples in India and Nepal along with a city tour in Delhi covering all the major monuments including UNESCO World Heritage Sites.
+The 10-days Buddhist Temple Tour Package covers all the major Buddhist stupas, shrines and temples in India and Nepal along with a city tour in Delhi covering all the major monuments including UNESCO World Heritage Sites.

 Welcome to Delhi, where you would meet our representative and get transferred to the hotel.
 As referred in the Mahabharata, Delhi was the capital of Indraprastha when led by the Pandavas.
 Also known as the “city of cities”, the magnificent city has been inhabited from the 6th century BC and has been the capital of many kingdoms in history.
 The culture of the city has been influenced by different rulers at different period of time and hence portrays different culture, celebrates different festivals and has a wide variety of cuisine availability reigned by the Mughal cuisine that originated here during Mughal era.